damianoneill/healthbot/docs/playbooks-rules.md

     lockState: ptp-spll-lock-state
 ```

-There are a few unusual components to this definition, since the response to get-ptp-lock-status is relatively flat (no arrays or nested structures) the use of the Tables item and key fields needs to be tailored specifically, note that the item value of **.** which indicates that we are retrieving information from the top-level structure and that the key is set explicitly to **ptp-spll-lock-state** later versions of Healthbot will introduce a **Null** concept for this scenario.
+There are a few unusual components to this definition, since the response to **get-ptp-lock-status** is relatively flat (no arrays or nested structures) the use of the Tables item and key fields needs to be tailored specifically, note item **.** which indicates that we are retrieving information from the top-level structure and that the key is set explicitly to **ptp-spll-lock-state** later versions of Healthbot will introduce a **Null** concept for this scenario.

 To use this configuration we need to upload this file (**ptp-lock-status.yml**) to our Healthbot Server.
 We have three options for doing this:

 - On the Rules page, within the Graphical User Interface, using the **Upload Rules File** button at the top of the page.
 - Copying the file directly to the location on the server where these files are stored **/var/local/healthbot/input/**
-- Or by using the Postman Collection (Helper Files->Upload a Helper File) described in [REST APIs](rest-api#healthbot-collection) to upload this helper file.
+- By using the Postman Collection (Helper Files->Upload a Helper File) described in [REST APIs](rest-api#healthbot-collection) to upload this helper file.

 Once the file has been uploaded to the Healthbot Server, we can confirm this by printing its contents to standard out.